lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 ### Justification

 The PUT operation should be used primarily for updating the existing state of a resource.
-Within the principle of separation of concerns, this is also its only intended purpose.
+Within the principle of separation of concerns, this is also its **only** intended purpose.
 Creating a new resource instance or retrieving the updated resource state does not fall under the responsibility of the PUT operation.
-For this reason, PUT does not return a response body, except for success or error messages.
+For this reason, PUT does not return a response body, except for status- or error messages.

 Another reason why PUT does not return a resource as a response is related to caching.
-A PUT operation is **not** idempotent, and its results are not necessarily cacheable, unlike GET.
+The results of a PUT operation are not necessarily cacheable, unlike GET.

 ### Exception

-None.
+In **special cases**, a PUT operation **may** return a **200 – OK** response along with a response payload containing details about the update process.
+However, this **does not** mean that the full resource state is included in the response.
+Instead, it is primarily used for returning status records that provide metadata pertaining to the executed operation.

 ------